Xapier14/GEngine-R/README.md

 - [x] Scene Instancing
 - [ ] Physics System
 - [ ] Animations
-- [ ] Object Texture Offsets
+- [x] Object Texture Offsets

 ## Known Issues
 - OpenGL & Textures with transparency.
 - Possible Memory Corruption on LoadAsTexture().
-- Certain graphics drivers are incompatible with certain VideoBackends.
+- Certain graphics drivers are incompatible with VideoBackends.
 - Scene ViewPorts are not yet implemented.
 - Objects that are out of screen are still drawn.